 In fact, I’m kind of giddy for these next few recipes I’m sharing.
-They are not only easy to make, but so so nourishing and with a little cultural/ethnic flair.
+They are not only easy to make but so so nourishing and with a little cultural/ethnic flair.
 I’ve found that to be true with many ethnic or ancestral recipes.
 Like… say…. sushi!!!
 They have a purpose and function for our overall health and well being.
 That whole real food focus, ya, it’s smart and just plain tasty.

 But really, the science and nutrition nerd in me geeks out!
 But also, it’s so needed right now.
-Restoring the the body, mind, and soul takes extra energy and nutrients.
+Restoring the body, mind, and soul takes extra energy and nutrients.
 And let’s be honest here, our gut can always use extra TLC.
 Amen?!!

-Get THEE KIMCHEE Facts:
+Get the KIMCHEE facts:

-Then you can add in more spices like ginger, garlic, and authentic Korean chili powder.
-But these days, there so much more you can add into this cultural dish.
+Then you can add more spices like ginger, garlic, and authentic Korean chili powder.
+But these days, there is so much more you can add to this cultural dish.
 I know, it’s probably sacrilegious, but it’s true.

 More on that with my Asian Southwest Fusion easy kimchi recipe below!

-What does kimchi taste like?
-Kinda like an Asian style sauerkraut.
+Kimchi tastes kinda like Asian style sauerkraut.
 Spicy and sour due to the fermentation process, and the kimchi fermentation produces live probiotic cultures.
 The ones that feed your gut with GOOD bacteria.

 Kimchi (kimchee) is loaded with anti-inflammatory properties as well as vitamins A, B, and C!
 Plus, the good bacteria (as mentioned above) helps with digestion and even fighting yeast overgrowth (like SIBO, leaky gut, etc.) source